jamesdh/kompromat/README.md

 Kompromat is an automated WebDriver-based tool used for driving a sandboxed instance of FireFox against Yandex Maps.
 It takes a message and photo, locates random restaurants in and around the intended Russian/Belarusian city, and leaves a review for each.
-In this way it **may** be possible to let the people within Russia see what is happening just across their border.
+This should make it possible to leave hundreds if not thousands of reviews per day for a single running instance.
+In this way it **may** be possible to get information to the Russian people about what is happening just across their border.

 At the moment it is only tested on MacOS.
 It *should* work on Windows, but you will at the very least need to manually install geckodriver for it to work.
 A script is provided for MacOS which will do this for you.